pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 __The same Android Application used to control the One capacitor version can be used to control the two capacitors version.__  There is a checkbox on the Android Application that you can  select one or two capacitors setup.

 __IMPORTANT__:
 It is recommended that you check your servo parameters (specifications).
 You might need change some defined constants on Android Application and Arduino sketch.
-You will find documentation on [ArduinoOneCapacitor.ino](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/sources/ArduinoOneCapacitor/ArduinoOneCapacitor.ino), [ArduinoTwoCapacitors.ino](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/sources/ArduinoTwoCapacitors/ArduinoTwoCapacitors.ino) and [BluetoothTuner.java](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/sources/AndroidApplication/app/src/main/java/br/eti/caratti/AntennaTuner/BluetoothTuner.java) to do that if necessary.
+You will find documentation on [ArduinoOneCapacitor.ino][arduino-one-capacitor], [ArduinoTwoCapacitors.ino][arduino-two-capacitor] and [BluetoothTuner.java][bluetooth-tuner] to do that if necessary.

 ## The Bluetooth shield used with Arduino